skiadas/DataWranglingCourse/notes/security_auth.md

 ### Security in general

 We start with a broad description of security principles.
-There are three key areas of concern when discussing security:
+There are three key areas of concern when discussing security, commonly abbreviated as C-I-A:

 Confidentiality
   ~ Our ability to protect the data from those not authorized to access it.
 A good example of this principle is the advice to not share with anyone what your password is.
-We try to preserve confidentiality when we for example make sure noone is looking at us as we type in our password, or if we try to hide the ATM screen when typing in our PIN.
+For example, we try to preserve confidentiality when we make sure noone is looking at us as we type in our password, or if we try to hide the ATM screen when typing in our PIN.

 Integrity
   ~ Our ability to prevent change in our data in an unauthorized or undesirable manner.
 This of course includes preventing unauthorized access, but it also incorporates the ability to recover and reverse any undesirable changes.
 A common example of this is our use of hard drive or database backups, so that if something happens to our computer we don't lose all our data.
 Integrity is particularly important for example in medical information, as corrupted data may result in the wrong treatment given to a patient.